 The rules provide that disclosures are not required where the information is not regarded as material to a user relying on that information for the purpose of making economic decisions or where the information is proprietary or confidential.
 WK Capital LLP (‘WKC’) is a BIPRU €50,000 limited licence firm and these disclosures are not subject to audit.

 WKC’s Management Committee (the ‘MC’) is the main governing body of the business.
-It meets quarterly.
 The MC is responsible for the process of risk management, as well as forming its own opinion on the effectiveness of the process.
 In addition, the MC decides WKC’s risk appetite or tolerance for risk and ensures that it has implemented an effective, on-going process to identify risks, to measure its potential impact and then to ensure that such risks are actively managed.
 Senior management is accountable to the MC for designing, implementing and monitoring the process of risk management and implementing it into WKC’s day-to-day business activities.

 WKC has produced a Risk Management Policy.
 The objective of this policy is to identify the business risks that WKC faces as a result of carrying on its business.
 WKC’s risk management policy identifies the probability of the risk occurring and the procedures put in place by WKC to control, eliminate or mitigate the identified risks.
 The policy details WKC’s assessment of the degree of residual risk in light of its risk management controls.
 WKC’s risk management policy considers the following risks: